jaanli/jaan.io/_posts/blog/2016-07-18-what-is-variational-autoencoder-vae-tutorial.md

 By Jensen's inequality, the Kullback-Leibler divergence is always greater than or equal to zero.
 This means that minimizing the Kullback-Leibler divergence is equivalent to maximizing the ELBO.
 The abbreviation is revealed: the Evidence Lower BOund allows us to do approximate posterior inference.
 We are saved from having to compute and minimize the Kullback-Leibler divergence between the approximate and exact posteriors.
 Instead, we can maximize the ELBO which is equivalent (but computationally tractable).

 In the variational autoencoder model, there are only local latent variables (no datapoint shares its latent $$ z $$ with the latent variable of another datapoint).
 So we can decompose the ELBO into a sum where each term depends on a single datapoint.
-This allows us to use stochastic gradient descent with respect to the parameters $$ \lambda $$.
+This allows us to use stochastic gradient descent with respect to the parameters $$ \lambda $$ (important: the variational parameters are shared across datapoints - more on this [here](#mean-field)).
 The ELBO for a single datapoint in the variational autoencoder is:

 $$ ELBO_i(\lambda) = E_{q_\lambda(z\vert x_i)}[\log p(x_i\vert z)] - KL(q_\lambda(z\vert x_i) \vert\vert p(z)). $$